omunroe-com/navewiki/[HowTo]-Compiling-and-Setting-Up-Build-Tools.md

 ## An empty Cakefile

-Running `cake` outside of CoffeeScript's main directory is much likely to end up throwing an exception and printing out a stack trace.
+Running `cake` outside of CoffeeScript's main directory is very likely to end up throwing an exception and printing out a stack trace.
 If you look closely, you can see why things don't work just yet:

     Error: Cakefile not found in /home/stan/